 The following links are presented solely as potential useful sources of information.
 The inclusion of a link does not constitute endorsement of a company or product by the Queensland Police Service, nor does it imply that any company or site not listed here offers inferior services.

-The Queensland Police Service-Major Fraud Investigation Group has responsibility for conducting and assisting in investigations of major and serious fraud, arson offences, the forfeiture of assets under the Crimes (Confiscation) Act, proceeds of crime, and computer related crime
+The Queensland Police Service - Major Fraud Investigation Unit has responsibility for conducting and assisting in investigations of major and serious fraud, arson offences, the forfeiture of assets under the Crimes (Confiscation) Act, proceeds of crime, and computer related crime

 The Queensland Police Service Fraud Prevention Booklet provides information n relation to risks, causes and prevention measures relating to fraud.

-The Australian Federal Police enforces Commonwealth criminal law, and protects Commonwealth and national interests from crime in Australia and overseas.
-Their area of focus includes combating e-crime.
+The Australian Federal Police (AFP) enforces Commonwealth criminal law, and protects Commonwealth and national interests from crime in Australia and overseas.
+Their area of focus includes combating cybercrime.

-The Telephone Information Services Standards Council (TISSC) is an independent regulatory body that sets fair standards for the message content and advertising of any Australian telecommunication service with the prefix 190, in the form of a Code of Practice.
-Complaints concerning 190 Service Providers can be lodged online with the TISSC.
+The Telephone Information Services Standards Council (TISSC) are an independent regulatory body that sets fair standards for the message content and advertising of any Australian telecommunication service with the prefix 190, in the form of a Code of Practice.
+Service providers of 190 numbers must abide by this Code of Practice, which is developed by TISSC.

 The National Fraud Information Centre (NFIC), was established in 1992 by the National Consumers League, the oldest non-profit consumer organization in the United States, to fight the growing menace of telemarketing fraud by improving prevention and enforcement.
 The site not only enables consumers to get answers to their questions and report possible fraud, but it is a valuable educational tool.

-The Internet Fraud Complaint Centre (IFCC) is a partnership between the FBI and the National White Collar Crime Centre.
+The Internet Crime Complaint Centre (IC3) is a partnership between the FBI and the National White Collar Crime Centre.
 If you have been the victim of an offence committed by an offender from the U.S.A. then you can lodge a complaint via the Internet directly to the IFCC, who may forward the matter to the relevant jurisdiction for investigation.

 If you wish to provide evaluation or feedback on the content or pages, please email us